 From an engineering perspective, as high-rise buildings get taller, their design becomes increasingly influenced by factors that are much less significant for shorter buildings.
 The structural systems of high-rise buildings must carry vertical gravity loads, as well as lateral loads, such as those due to wind and earthquakes.

 The lateral stiffness is a major consideration in the design of a high-rise building.
 The precise limit of deflection and flexibility must be calculated.
 Serviceability of the building, especially, requires that these deflections do not affect elevator rails, doors, glass partitions, nor prevent dynamic motions to cause disturbance to the occupants and sensitive equipment.
 The cumulative deviations due to creep and shrinkage can also cause distress in the high-rise structure, especially in the upper regions of the building.
-This is one of the major differences of high-rise buildings with respect to low-rise buildings.
+This is one of the major differences between high-rise buildings with respect to low-rise buildings.

 The foundations of high-rise buildings must support very heavy vertical loads.
 During construction, it is usual to shore the freshly placed floor upon several previously cast floors.
-The construction loads on the supporting floors due to the weight of wet concrete and its formwork will greatly exceed the loads of normal operational conditions.
+The construction loads on the supporting floors due to the weight of wet concrete and its formwork will greatly exceed loads of normal operational conditions.
 These loads must be calculated considering the sequence and rate of construction.